iss1977/Employees-Management-Tutorial-Laravel-8-With-Vuejs/README.md

 - departments with api calls in employees create
 - adding _momentjs_ to the project
 - * transform request data before validation in Backend
+- creating resource for Employees.
+- creating index view for employees
+- TODO : pagination for employee index view